About Me.

 https://parmakis.co.uk/

-I gained more experience by building a cello with Tony Padday and working on various making projects for Antoine Gourdon.
+In the two years after graduating, I gained more experience by building a cello with Tony Padday and working on various making projects for Antoine Gourdon.